plan1231/3D-FEM/README.md

 ## Dependencies
-This project assumes that [metis](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) and OpenMP is already installed on your system.
+This project assumes that [metis](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview) and OpenMP are already installed on your system.
 We use metis to partition input meshes into overlapping subdomains, and OpenMP for paralellizing the program.
 On debian-based systems, run
 ```
 apt install libomp-dev libmetis-dev